-Risk 8 Risk 8 Risk Title - Sustainable Development and Climate Change Risk Theme - Protection Ownership Potential Risk Cause Potential Effect Risk Score Current Mitigations Accountable - ELT Responsible - CLT Risk Owner/s; Service Leads - Policy and Performance, Asset Management (buildings) and Neighbourhood Services (for Fleet) the community to adapt and mitigate risks in relation to climate change.
-Risk Services do not necessarily recognise the role they need to play, lack of input and accountability by services leaving key areas inadequately addressed.
-Decisions and infrastructure while meeting short term goals are currently not fit for the future.
-Actions in place are currently not fully coordinated across services.
-Reduction in emissions not achieved to 1.5 degrees scenario therefore accelerating the pace of climate change.
+Risk 8 Risk Title - Sustainabl e Development and Climate Change Risk The eme - Protection Ownership Potential Risk Cause Potential Effect Risk Score Current Mitigations Accountable - ELT Responsible - CLT Risk Owner/s; Service Leads - Policy and Performance, Asset Management (buildings) and Neighbourhood Services (for Fleet) There is a risk of failure to meet climate change duties, reduce emissions and support the community to adapt and mitigate risks in relation to climate change.
+Risk of failure to ensure a just transition and a green recovery. play, lack of input and accountability by services leaving key areas inadequately addressed.
+Decisions and infrastructure while meeting short term goals are currently Reduction in emissions not achieved to 1.5 degrees scenario therefore accelerating the pace of climate change.
 United Nations Sustainable Development Goals not adequately addressed.
 South Ayrshire may not be climate resilient.
 Effect may be further detriment to those already disadvantaged, increasing inequalities and exacerbating deprivation.
 Communities may be unprepared for a low carbon future.
 4 x 2 = 8 Develo Strateg 2.
 Base Develo now as progres 3.
-Prop MOWG assigne pment and by pment and sembled t ss to be m osals end agreed a ed for impl ved Susatinable d Climate Change d Climate Change d Climate Change o allow future easured. orsed by the t Cabinet and ementation. ting system in Proposed Mitigation s (with dates) • , Status Progress Bar trategy will be reviewed).
-Mid-term review d landscape, increased national targets and No change of the mechanism for cross cuttir be completed by May 2023. ng implementation of Strategy by embeddin g within Cour ncil 30% No change 3.Investigation of scop 2023) e 3 accounting methodol ogies for Council procurement e emissions to develop existing carbon budge ting process.
-(May 10% No change pleted in November 2021.
-Follow rkstreams and progress is being ving this a Net Zero Board group was estab g made in all areas.
-(TBC) ished in 2022 2 to \bigtriangleup Increased from 10% 5.Adopt fleet decarbor public charging.
-(Dec ith council policy, targets and du ties alongside ULEV infrastructure strategy for both fleet and 20% No change 6.Assess the Council against Scotland's Adapta ation Capability Framework and set out priority actions.
+Prop MOWG assigne pment and y eline data of pment and sembled to be mosals end a greed a ged for imple yed Susatinable d Climate Change on Sustainable d Climate Change o allow future easured. orsed by the t Cabinet and ementation. ting system in Proposed Mitigations s (with dates) Status Progress Bar strategy will be reviewed).
+Mid-term review ed landscape, increased national targets and No change of the mechanism for cross cutti oe completed by May 2023. ng implementation of Strategy by embeddin g within Cour ncil No change 3.Investigation of scop 2023) e 3 accounting methodo logies for Council procurement e emissions to develop existing carbon budge ting process.
+(May No change bleted in November 2021.
+Follow rkstreams and progress is being wing this a Net Zero Board group was estab g made in all areas.
+(TBC) lished in 2022 2 to Increased from 10% 5.Adopt fleet decarbor public charging.
+(Dec ith council policy, targets and du uties alongside ULEV infrastructure strategy for both fleet and No change 6.Assess the Council a against Scotland's Adapt ation Capability Framework and set out priority actions.
 (May 2023) Increased from 10% 7.
-Adopt a green reco very communications pla n and climate literacy training pla an.
+Adopt a green recov very communications pla n and climate literacy training pl an.
 (May 2023) No change